Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 \subsection{Nonlinear Grad equations}

-In the preceding sections, the Chapman-Enskog and other methods were probed explicitly for the linearized Grad equations far beyond the usual Navier--Stokes approximation.
-This was possible, first of all, because the problem of the reduced description was shaped into a rather simple {\it algebraic} form.
-Indeed, the algebraic structure of the stress tensor $\sk(\rho\k,\uk,T\k,{\bfk})$ and of the heat flux $\qk(\rho\k,\uk,T\k ,{\bfk})$ was fairly simple.
+In the preceding sections, the Chapman--Enskog and other methods were probed explicitly for the linearized Grad equations far beyond the usual Navier--Stokes approximation.
+This was possible, first of all because the problem of the reduced description was shaped into a rather simple {\it algebraic} form.
+Indeed, the algebraic structure of the stress tensor $\sk(\rho\kkk,\uk,T\kkk,{\bfk})$ and of the heat flux $\qk(\rho\kkk,\uk,T\kkk ,{\bfk})$ was fairly simple.
 However, when we attempt to extend the approach onto the nonlinear Grad equations, the algebraic structure of the problem is no longer simple.
-Indeed, when we proceed along the lines of the Chapman-Enskog method, for example, the number of {\it types} of terms, $\nabla{\bfu}$, $\nabla\nabla{\bfu}$, $(\nabla{\bfu})^2$, $\nabla T\nabla\rho$, and so on, in the Chapman-Enskog coefficients $\s^{(n)}$ and $\bfq^{(n)}$ demonstrates the combinatorial growth with the order $n$.
+Indeed, when we proceed along the lines of the Chapman--Enskog method, for example, the number of {\it types} of terms, $\nabla{\bfu}$, $\nabla\nabla{\bfu}$, $(\nabla{\bfu})^2$, $\nabla T\nabla\rho$, and so on, in the Chapman--Enskog coefficients $\s^{(n)}$ and $\bfq^{(n)}$ demonstrates a combinatorial growth with the order $n$.

-Still, a progress is possible if we impose some rules of selection of relevant terms.
-As applied to the Chapman-Enskog expansion, these selection rules prescribe to keep only the contributions coming from the terms with a definite structure in each order $\s^{(n)}$ and $\bfq^{(n)}$, and to ignore all other terms.
-This approach can be linked again with the partial summation rules for the perturbation series in many-body theories, where usually terms with a definite structure are summed instead of a series in a whole.
-Our viewpoint on the problem of extension of the hydrodynamics in the nonlinear case can be expressed as follows: The exact extension seems to be impossible, and, moreover, quite useless because of the lack of a physical transparency.
-Instead, certain sub-series of the Chapman-Enskog expansion, selected on clear physical grounds, may lead to less complicated equations, which, at the same time, provide an extension of a certain subclass of hydrodynamic phenomena.
-This viewpoint is illustrated in this section by considering a sub-series of the Chapman-Enskog expansion which gives the dominating contribution when the flow velocity becomes very large (and thus it is relevant to a high-speed subclass of hydrodynamic phenomena such as strong shock waves).
+Still, progress is possible if we impose some rules for the selection of the relevant terms.
+As applied to the Chapman--Enskog expansion, these selection rules prescribe that only contributions arising from terms with a definite structure in each order $\s^{(n)}$ and $\bfq^{(n)}$ should be retained, and all other terms should be ignored.
+This approach can be linked again with the partial summation rules for the perturbation series in many-body theories, where usually terms with a definite structure are summed instead of the whole series.
+Our viewpoint on the problem of the extension of the hydrodynamics in the nonlinear case can be expressed as follows: The exact extension seems to be impossible, and, moreover, quite useless because of the lack of a physical transparency.
+Instead, certain sub-series of the Chapman--Enskog expansion, selected on clear physical grounds, may lead to less complicated equations, which, at the same time, provide an extension for a certain subclass of hydrodynamic phenomena.
+This viewpoint is illustrated in this section by considering a sub-series of the Chapman--Enskog expansion which provides the dominating contribution when the flow velocity becomes very large (and thus it is relevant to a high-speed subclass of hydrodynamic phenomena such as strong shock waves).